Whether you own a dog, cat, or turtle, you can spend less money on pet food and still keep your pets well fed.

 You may not want to prepare every meal your pet eats, and every question about diet should be discussed with the veterinarian, but supplementing your pet’s diet with acceptable, healthy food can cut down on the budget.

 Don’t waste money on expensive treats.
-Use fresh fruits and vegetables like blueberries, melon pieces, carrots, and broccoli instead.
+Instead, use fresh fruits and vegetables like blueberries, melon pieces, carrots, and broccoli.
 You can dry small slices of chicken or beef in the oven to make dehydrated treats your pet will love.

-Both you and your dog, for instance, would do well to have a bowl of oatmeal now and then.
+For instance, you and your dog would do well to have a bowl of oatmeal now and then.
 Do your research, and you’re sure to discover a few things easy and inexpensive to prepare.